ktesfaye/Hill-Skills/README.md

 HillSkills was created to encourage collaboration between members of the Hamilton College community.
 Members can request help on projects, as well as offer their own expertise to those in need.

 Go to https://www.hamskills.com/ to download app for android or IOS

+For using source code, go to https://flutter.dev/ to download the necessary softwares.